KRR-Oxford/HierarchyTransformers/README.md

 # use the empirical function for subsumption prediction proposed in the paper
 # `centri_score_weight` and the overall threshold are determined on the validation set
-# see source code at `src/hierarchy_transformers/evaluation` for more details about our implementation for the hyperparameter tuning.
 subsumption_scores = - (dists + centri_score_weight * (parent_norms - child_norms))
 ```

+Training and evaluation scripts are available at [GitHub](https://github.com/KRR-Oxford/HierarchyTransformers/tree/main/scripts).
+See `scripts/evaluate.py` for how we determine the hyperparameters on the validation set for subsumption prediction.

+Technical details are presented in the [paper](https://arxiv.org/abs/2401.11374).

 ## Datasets